Irina-Ivanovitch/Mapping_Prison_CS/README.md

 //////////////////////////////////////////////////////////////////

-1- You must imperatively install the DayzEditor Loader mod on your server https://steamcommunity.com/sharedfiles/filedetails/?id=2276010135
+0- You must imperatively install the DayzEditor Loader mod on your server https://steamcommunity.com/sharedfiles/filedetails/?id=2276010135

+1- You must imperatively install Objects_Free_Mapping Loader mod on your server https://steamcommunity.com/sharedfiles/filedetails/?id=2866394785

-2- The Bunker-prisonCS.dze file allows you via DayzEditor Loader to put this mapping on your server https://steamcommunity.com/sharedfiles/filedetails/?id=2866394785
+2- The Bunker-prisonCS.dze file allows you via DayzEditor Loader to put this mapping on your server

 3- the Bunker-prisonCS.json file allows you to install the mapping on your server via the cfggameplay.json file.